-A. The municipality or county shall publish notice of the hearing conforming to locally adopted regulations governing change-of-zone requests, except as otherwise provided in this section.
+- A. The municipality or county shall publish notice of the hearing conforming to locally adopted regulations governing change-of-zone requests, except as otherwise provided in this section.

-B. The notice must contain the following:
+- B. The notice must contain the following:

+- (1) a headline to read as follows:
-"NOTICE OF PUBLIC HEARING ON AMENDMENTS

-TO LAND USE ASSUMPTIONS, CAPITAL

-IMPROVEMENTS PLAN OR
+"NOTICE OF PUBLIC HEARING ON AMENDMENTS TO LAND USE ASSUMPTIONS, CAPITAL IMPROVEMENTS PLAN OR

-(2) the time, date and location of the hearing;

-(3) a statement that the purpose of the hearing is to consider amendments to land use assumptions, capital improvements plan or impact fees;

-(4) an easily understandable description and map of the service area on which the update is being prepared; and

-(5) a statement that any member of the public has the right to appear at the hearing and present evidence for or against the update.
+- (2) the time, date and location of the hearing; - (3) a statement that the purpose of the hearing is to consider amendments to land use assumptions, capital improvements plan or impact fees; - (4) an easily understandable description and map of the service area on which the update is being prepared; and - (5) a statement that any member of the public has the right to appear at the hearing and present evidence for or against the update.